The femur is the only bone in the thigh and the longest bone in the body.

 They can often occur as a spiral fracture, which causes leg shortening.
 The loss of leg length is due the bony fragments overriding, pulled by their attached muscles.

 As the method of injury is typically high energy, the surrounding soft tissues may also be damaged.
 Neurovascular structures at risk include the femoral nerve and artery.
-A closed femoral shaft fracture can result in 1000-1500ml blood loss.
+A closed femoral shaft fracture may result in considerable haemorrhage (1000-1500ml)

-The distal end is characterised by the presence of the medial and lateral condyles, which articulate with the tibia and patella to form the knee joint.
+The distal end of the femur is characterised by the presence of the medial and lateral condyles, which articulate with the tibia and patella to form the knee joint.

 - Medial and lateral epicondyles – bony elevations on the non-articular areas of the condyles.
-The medial epicondyle is the larger of the two.
+The medial epicondyle is the larger.

 - The medial and lateral collateral ligaments of the knee originate from their respective epicondyles.

-- Intercondylar fossa – a depression found on the posterior surface of the femur, it lies in between the two condyles.
-It contains two facets for attachment of internal knee ligaments; the anterior cruciate ligament (ACL) attaches to the medial aspect of the lateral condyle and the posterior cruciate ligament (PCL) to the lateral aspect of the medial condyle.
+- Intercondylar fossa – a deep notch on the posterior surface of the femur, between the two condyles.
+It contains two facets for attachment of intracapsular knee ligaments; the anterior cruciate ligament (ACL) attaches to the medial aspect of the lateral condyle and the posterior cruciate ligament (PCL) to the lateral aspect of the medial condyle.